 "I was always fitter than you," he whispered in her ear before jumping back.
 She merely waved her hand at him half-heartedly.

 "You and I both know that's a load of Lorn crap," she retorted before stretching upright.
 "How much running have you done lately?"
 Terbino stared off into the distance as memories of the last few weeks hit him.
 Slowly his smile faded and a dark sadness replaced it.

 "Too much Mary.
 Come on, let's go," he said abruptly before turning on the spot.
 The archer picked up on his changed mood and fell silent.
 Unobtrusively she slipped by his side while looking awkwardly at her feet.

 The quiet seemed to last for almost an hour as they walked in the steadily darker desert.
 Contrary to before, the ground seemed littered with various insects and arachnids.
-The two avoided intentionally stepping on anything as they headed towards the faded remnants of the sun in the east.
+The two avoided intentionally stepping on anything as they headed towards the faded remnants of the sun in the west.
 It was Mary who eventually broke the silence.

 "I did not mean to upset you Tino.
 I'm sorry," she whispered to her feet.
 The prince grimaced and slowed his pace a bit.

 "I know you'd never hurt me Mary.
 Since my father passed everything has been chaotic.
 I did not want to ruin that small moment of fun.
 Yet it's hard to just enjoy myself anymore," he explained almost too calmly.

 "No one can fault you for that.
 After all that monster has done to you!"
 Her voice grew angry and defensive.
 Terbino rubbed his right eye half-heartedly.

 "Can we just talk about something else?"
 Mary gave a small hope-filled smile.

 "Of course my king," she answered with her back straight.
 Both gave a laugh at her reply, slightly relieved for the awkward tension to be alleviated.